henryhuangh/wealthsimple-python/README.md

 Stop Limit Buy | ws.stop_limit_buy(tick_id, quantity, price, stop_price, account_id) | tick_id, quantity, price, stop_price

 ##### Param Definitions
-tick_id: tick_id is a unique idenitifier for a particular stock, this parameter can be retrieved by calling the `tick_id` method
+**tick_id:** tick_id is a unique idenitifier for a particular stock, this parameter can be retrieved by calling the `tick_id` method
 Example:
 ```python
 ticker_id=ws.tick_id('AAPL', 'NASDAQ')
 ```
 This will retrieve the the tick_id for AAPL INC. listed on NASDAQ

-quantity: This refers to the quantity of stock to purchase or sell
+**quantity:** This refers to the quantity of stock to purchase or sell

-price: This refers to the desired price to purchase or sell in a limit order.
+**price:** This refers to the desired price to purchase or sell in a limit order.
 This price is usually better than market prices

-stop_price: This is the price which will activate the order in a stop order.
+**stop_price:** This is the price which will activate the order in a stop order.
 For a stop limit sell, the stop price is above the market value.

+**account_id:** This parameter is optional for all order methods, by default it will place orders in the main account.
+If a custom account is required, simply add the account_id parameter retreived from the `accounts` method